-Note: Ideally, we'd like you to have the latest edition of the textbook.
-However, an earlier edition of the book (no earlier than the 7th edition) is okay to use if necessary.
-It's expected that everyone has a textbook.
+Note: It's expected that everyone has a textbook.
 Although we attempt to elaborate on important ideas in lecture, our lectures are not meant to be a substitute for reading the textbook.
 If you purchase a new textbook through the campus bookstore, it will come with LaunchPad access.
 This is not a required element for this course.
-If you have any questions about using LaunchPad, please direct them to the Course Coordinator, Dr. Everson.
+If you have any questions about using LaunchPad, or concerns about the textbook please direct them to the Course Coordinator, Dr. Everson.